ohhi-vn/easyworker/README.md

 This is used for streaming type.
 In this case, tasks are continuously send to worker by user's channel.
 Results will receive from other channle of user.
+Number of workers is number of goroutines used for running stream task.

 EasyStream example: